kenielf/kalos/MANUAL.md

  - (linux hardened): `linux-hardened linux-hardened-headers linux-hardened-docs`
    - A security-hardened version of the regular kernel.
 Some packages may require specific versions for this kernel.

+The cpu microcode is very important, choose `intel-ucode` or `amd-ucode` according to CPU vendor

 The network tools are also to your choice, here's a list of ones I recommend:
  - (network manager): `networkmanager network-manager-applet`